 Recommendations for policymakers are summarized in another publication called Policy Analysis and Recommendations.
 It was put together under the leadership of the European Cultural Foundation – our project partner who was in charge of analyzing the approach of cultural organizations to European and local support.
 Both publications were designed by a graphic designer from Košice, Katarína Rybnická.
 We are glad that CIKE was able to facilitate the visual side of these publications.

 Being part of the CCSC project was beneficial for Creative Industry Košice for several reasons.
 “We had the opportunity to work with research as a primary tool for understanding the position of culture in urban development.
 We used the methods of co-creation and participation in creating a cultural strategy.
 The result of the analytical and conceptual phase of the research is the document Strategy for the Development of Culture and Creative Industries for the City of Košice.
 It is an important outcome of the project, which will have an impact on the city for several years to come,” adds Michal Hladký.
 The mentioned document is currently undergoing final adjustments and will be published on our website soon.

 More information about the CCSC project, the consortium, individual outcomes and activities is available on its official website.

-The project was funded by the European Union’s Creative Europe programme.
+The project was co-funded by the Creative Europe Programme of the European Union.